 12 VAC5-590-830 includes the definitions for "safe yield" of simple and complex intakes, with a recommendation to request assistance from the State Water Control Board to determine this value.
 Section 830 has not been amended to reflect the creation of DEQ, and requests for assistance should be directed to the agency instead of the board.
-The "safe yield" is only one of several parameters considered in the determination of allowable withdrawal by DEQ.
+The "safe yield" is only one of several parameters considered in the determination of allowable surface water withdrawal by DEQ.

-Withdrawal restrictions are typically established through a Virginia Water Protection (VWP) permit that DEQ issues.
+Surface water withdrawal restrictions are typically established through a Virginia Water Protection (VWP) permit that DEQ issues.
 The permit is sometimes issued jointly by DEQ, the Virginia Marine Resources Commission, and the U.S. Army Corps of Engineers, and is referred to as a joint permit.
-The VWP permit may restrict the withdrawal rate under certain conditions and times of the year, and may specify different maximum daily, monthly, annual, and instantaneous withdrawal rates.
+The VWP permit may restrict the surface water withdrawal rate under certain conditions and times of the year, and may specify different maximum daily, monthly, annual, and instantaneous withdrawal rates.

-There are also several "grandparented" waterworks that do not hold a withdrawal permit from DEQ.
-Generally, these waterworks established their withdrawal rights and intakes prior to July 1, 1989 and have not made alterations or improvements to them that would require a VWP permit.
-In grandparented cases, the source capacity was most likely assigned to be the "safe yield" value determined when the intake was designed.
+There are also several waterworks that do not hold a VWP permit from DEQ.
+18 Generally, these waterworks established their surface water withdrawal rights and intakes prior to July 1, 1989 and have not made alterations or improvements to them that would require a VWP permit.
+In cases where the waterworks does not hold a VWP permit from DEQ, the source capacity was most likely assigned to be the "safe yield" value determined when the intake was designed.

-ODW field offices use the maximum daily withdrawal rate in the VWP permit as the limiting source water quantity, when available.
-If a maximum daily withdrawal rate is not stipulated in an existing VWP Permit, or if the waterworks does not hold a VWP Permit, then ODW will consider historical withdrawal rates, and the most current "safe yield" determinations of the stream or reservoir to determine source capacity.
+If a waterworks is subject to a DEQ VWP permit, ODW field offices will use the maximum daily withdrawal rate in that permit as the limiting source water quantity.
+If a maximum daily withdrawal rate is not stipulated in an existing VWP Permit, or if the waterworks does not hold a VWP Permit, or is not subject to the VWP permitting program, then ODW will consider the capacity of the intake structure, historical withdrawal rates, and the most current "safe yield" determinations of the stream or reservoir to determine source capacity.